Terrebonne Parish Animal Shelter

 Who We Are

 We are the animal shelter for Terrebonne Parish.
 We pick up stray animals throughout the parish and we accept unwanted pets from Terrebonne Parish residents.
-Strays picked up by animal control have SEVEN days in our shelter.
-Owner surrenders are accepted Monday through Thursday and kept according to how much space the shelter has at that time.
-The shelter is open from 8:00 am to 4:00 pm Monday through Friday and closed on major holidays.
+The shelter is open from 9:00 am to 5:00 pm Monday through Friday, 10:00am to 2:00pm on Saturdays, and closed on Sundays and major holidays.

 Adopting a friend